Belfast City Council: Parliamentary and Assembly constituencies

 Belfast has four coterminous constituencies for the UK Parliament and the Northern Ireland Assembly, which extend somewhat beyond the city boundaries into parts of Castlereagh, Lisburn and Newtownabbey districts.
-At the 2019 UK general election, Belfast returned four MPs for the following constituencies: Belfast North (John Finucane, Sinn Féin), Belfast East (Gavin Robinson, DUP), Belfast South (Claire Hanna, SDLP) and Belfast West (Paul Maskey, Sinn Féin).
+At the 2024 UK general election, Belfast returned four MPs for the following constituencies: Belfast North (John Finucane, Sinn Féin), Belfast East (Gavin Robinson, DUP), Belfast South and Mid Down (Claire Hanna, SDLP) and Belfast West (Paul Maskey, Sinn Féin).
+Prior to 2024, Southern Belfast was represented by Belfast South.

 In the 2022 Northern Ireland Assembly election, Belfast returned a total of 20 MLAs (five per constituency) for the constituencies of Belfast North, Belfast East, Belfast South and Belfast West.
 Prior to the 2017 election, each constituency elected six MLAs or a total of 24 MLAs for Belfast.

 The results for both elections are summarised below:

+Premises

+Council meetings are held at Belfast City Hall in Donegall Square, which was completed in 1906.
+The council has a number of other administrative buildings nearby, notably including the Cecil Ward Building at 4-10 Linenhall Street, completed in 1990 and named after a former Town Clerk of Belfast, and an adjoining building at 9-21 Adelaide Street, completed in 2016.

 Committees

-The council has six committees, the members of which are appointed at the annual meeting of the council.
+The council has eight committees, the members of which are appointed at the annual meeting of the council.

 Each of the committees consists of 20 councillors with the quorum (the minimum number of councillors that are required to be present to transact business legally) of each committee being five members.
 Committees sit at least monthly with the exception of July.
 All committees are constituted to reflect, as far as practicable, the different political groups into which the members of the council are divided.
 The posts of chairman and deputy chairman of committees are allocated on the basis of the d'Hondt system of proportionality: